Diogo-Lages/Bug-Bounty-Tools-Assistant/README.md

 # Bug Bounty Tools Assistant

-An interactive CLI tool designed to assist bug bounty hunters and security testers with various commands and tools for Recon, Exploitation, and Miscellaneous tasks.
+An interactive CLI tool designed to assist bug bounty hunters with various commands and tools for Recon, Exploitation, and Miscellaneous tasks.

 ## Features
 - **Interactive Menu**: Navigate through categories like Recon, Exploitation, and Miscellaneous with ease.